morrownr/8821au-20210708/README.md

 You will need to have sufficient access rights to use `sudo`, so that arbitrary commands can be executed as the `root` user.
 (If the command `sudo echo Yes` returns "Yes", with or without having to enter your password, you do have sufficient access rights.)

 DKMS is used for the installation.
-DKMS is a system utility which will automatically recompile and install this driver when a new kernel is installed.
+DKMS is a system utility which will automatically recompile and reinstall this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.

 It is recommended that you do not delete the driver directory after installation as the directory contains information and scripts that you may need in the future.

 There is no need to disable Secure Mode to install this driver.
 If Secure Mode is properly setup on your system, this installation will support it.

-## Installation Steps
+### Installation Steps

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)

 #### Step 2: Update the system package information (select the option for the OS you are using)

-- Option for Debian based distributions such as Ubuntu, Linux Mint, and Raspberry Pi OS
+- Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS

 ```
 sudo apt update